Whey vs. Creatine: Building Block vs. Energy Catalyst

 | Biometric Effect | Increase in lean mass | Increase in strength and power |

-| Timing of Effect | Fast (post-absorption) | Cumulative (requires saturation) |
+| Time of Effect | Fast (after absorption) | Cumulative (requires saturation) |

 - Leucine Switch: High leucine content activates the mTOR pathway – a signal for the cell to begin repair and growth.